-- Individual risk assessments will be carried out for volunteers to determine if an enhanced DBS check is required. - Records should be made on the Management Information System of any incident which may give cause for concern and of decisions made/further actions agreed, in accordance with school policy for keeping and maintaining records. - Staff, supply staff, temporary staff and volunteers should be aware that breaches of the law and other professional guidelines could result in criminal or disciplinary action being taken against them. - Governors will also ensure, through the Head, that staff, supply staff, temporary staff and volunteers follow the Education Department Guidance and Procedures for School Visits.

-All staff are bound by the Academic and Administrative Staff Employment Handbook which outlines further expectations of conduct.
+- Low-level concerns should be reported to the DSL, or a deputy.
+If there are concerns about the DSL, these should be reported to the headteacher. - Individual risk assessments will be carried out for volunteers to determine if an enhanced DBS check is required. - Records should be made on the Management Information System of any incident which may give cause for concern and of decisions made/further actions agreed, in accordance with school policy for keeping and maintaining records. - At Orley Farm we would encourage staff to feel confident to self-refer if they have found themselves in a situation which might be misinterpreted or they have behaved in a way that falls below professional standards.
+Support and guidance will be offered, if appropriate. - Staff, supply staff, temporary staff and volunteers should be aware that breaches of the law and other professional guidelines could result in criminal or disciplinary action being taken against them. - Governors will also ensure, through the Head, that staff, supply staff, temporary staff and volunteers follow the Education Department Guidance and Procedures for School Visits. - All staff are bound by the Academic and Administrative Staff Employment Handbook which outlines further expectations of conduct.